rdpoor/mulib-support/README.md

 Supports slices (aka views, aka substrings) into a mu_buf.
 Especially useful as a means for "no copy" (in-place) string manipulation.
 NOTE: mu_bufref may be superseded by mu_bview and mu_pview for views into mu_bstore and mu_pstore.

-### mu_bitvec

-Bit vector operations on individual bits: set, clear, toggle, test.
-Includes functions that operate on the entire vector.

 ### mu_list